Skip to main content

 The QR code is based on the merchantQrId and merchantSerialNumber.
 These properties will never change.

-So the only property that can be updated on a QR code is the locationDescription.
-To update that property the merchant simply has to call the same endpoint used for creating the QR code with the new locationDescription and then the QR code will be updated accordingly.
+So the only properties that can be updated on a QR code are category and locationDescription.
+To update the properties, just call the PUT:/qr/v1/merchant-callback/{merchantQrId} endpoint again with the new values.
+The QR code will be updated accordingly.

 If a QR code is not needed any more, it is best practice to delete it.
 There are at least two reasons for that: